Snehansu Kanta Acharya

-Snehangshu Kanta Acharya, Bar at Law (1 September 1913 – 27 August 1986) was an Advocate General of West Bengal, India and a political leader.
+Snehangshu Kanta Acharya, barrister (1 September 1913 – 27 August 1986), was an Advocate General of West Bengal, India and a political leader.

 Background and education

-He was the son of the Sashi Kanta Acharya Chaudhuri, a former Maharaja of Mymensingh, a premier zamindar in Bengal.
+He was the son of Sashi Kanta Acharya Chaudhuri, a former Maharaja of Mymensingh, a premier zamindar in Bengal.
 The Maharajas of Mymensingh were the wealthiest and senior most zamindars of the district of Mymensingh and ranked high in the order of precedence in the Government House in Calcutta.
 Mymensingh was the predecessor estate of most other zamindaris of the district.
 He studied at Scottish Church College, and later at the University of Calcutta.
-He was called to the Bar by the Honourable Society of Grey's Inn in London.
+He was called to the Bar by the Honourable Society of Gray's Inn in London.

 Family

 His wife, Supriya Acharya (Mukhopadhyaya), daughter of Bengali writer Sourindra Mohan Mukhopadhyaya was also an active member of Communist Party of India (Marxist).
 His son, Sourangshu Kanta Acharya, is a doctor and his daughter, Bijoya Goswami, is a Sanskrit scholar.
 Famous singer Suchitra Mitra was his sister-in law.